GTANAKA-LAB/SlowElectronics/README.md

 ## This site
 Reservoir computing is one of the machine learning frameworks promising for our purpose.
-We have demonstrated that reservoir computing systems can well handle slowly varying time series data in machine learning tasks.
-We share the program codes of the software implementation below.
+We have demonstrated that reservoir computing systems are suited for dealing with slowly varying time series data in individual studies.
+This site collects the information on the program codes developed in these studies.

 | Data | Task | Repository/URL | Model(Algorithm) | Reference |